Idiot Savants (game show): Round 1

 The contestant in control chose one of eight categories from a board.
 A toss-up question was asked, and the first contestant to buzz in with the right answer received 100 points and the chance to answer a bonus question worth 200 points.
 If that contestant answered the bonus correctly, he/she then had the right to try for a 300-point "Big Gamble" question, the last in the category.
 No points were deducted for a miss on the toss-up or bonus questions, but an incorrect response on the Big Gamble deducted 300.
-Whenever a contestant answered a question incorrectly or ran out of time, the other contestants could buzz in and give the correct answer to steal the points, after which the category would be closed and the contestant in control would choose another one.
-A category would also end if the same contestant answered the toss-up and bonus, but declined the Big Gamble.
+Whenever a contestant answered incorrectly or ran out of time on a bonus or Big Gamble, the other contestants could buzz in and give the correct answer to steal the points, after which the category would be closed and the contestant in control would choose another one.
+A category would also end if the same contestant answered the toss-up and bonus, but declined the Big Gamble, or if no one answered the toss-up or bonus correctly.

 The round ended when either time ran out or all eight categories had been used.
 At this point, the lowest scorer was labeled as the day's "dunce" and made to sit in a corner of the stage, separate from the other contestants.

 Round 2

-The question format remained the same, but all point values were doubled (200, 400, +/-600 points), and category selection was given to the "Brain" (an on-stage oversized brain featuring a monitor showing a close-up of Matt Price's face).
+The question format remained the same, but all point values were doubled (200, 400, +/-600 points), and category selection was given to the "Brain" (an on-stage oversized brain featuring a monitor showing a close-up of announcer Marc Price's face).
 If none of the three contestants could answer a particular question correctly, the dunce was given a chance to answer and steal the points, after which a new category was announced.
 At the end of this round, both the dunce and the lowest scorer of the other three contestants were eliminated for the day.
 The dunce on any given episode received initial control of Round 1 for the next day.